2021 was a revaluation year and property assessments were updated to reflect property values as of January 1, 2019.

 An illustrated scene appears, featuring a road, municipal facilities, a park and a fire truck driving by. |

-All of these pieces work together to help provide the City of Regina with the funds necessary to build a stronger, better future for our city—and for you. |
+All of these pieces work together to help provide the City of Regina with the necessary funds to build a stronger, better future for our city—and for you. |

 An illustrated street scene picturing photos of houses appears. |